GhoulKingR/sinchronize/README.md

 console.log(result); // -> "Hello"
 ```

-You'll notice that the first `delayedHello` requires you to pass a callback function to use its result.
-While, the second `delayedHello` gives you its results directly.
-Like the promise section, both programs makes the runtime wait for a second before displaying "Hello" in the console.
-The first `delayedHello` is asynchronous, while the second is synchronous, also.
+Just like with the promise-based asynchronous function, you'll notice the following similar points:
+* Without Sinchronize, you need to pass a callback the function to access the results of `delayedHello`.
+* With Sinchronize, You can access the results of `delayedHello` directly.

 ## License
 MIT License